A Language for Evaluating Derivatives of Functionals Using Automatic Differentiation: Introduction

 \section{Introduction}

 In this paper, we describe a language for performing automatic differentiation on a wide set of functions, including higher-order functions and non-differentiable Lipschitz functions.
 This language combines the dual numbers---i.e., the algebra consisting of numbers of the form $a + b \varepsilon$ where $a$ and $b$ are real and $\varepsilon^2 = 0$ --- with a domain-theoretic directional derivative which we introduce in this paper.
-The domain-theoretic directional derivative can handle higher-order functions and Lipschitz functions like the absolute value function or ReLU from machine learning in a principled way.
-The dual numbers are used to incorporate automatic differentiation into the language in a straightforward way.
+The domain-theoretic directional derivative can properly and correctly handle higher-order functions and Lipschitz functions like the absolute value function or ReLU used in machine learning.
+The dual numbers are used to incorporate automatic differentiation into the language in a straightforward manner.

 Due to its wide range of applications, automatic differentiation has been an active theoretical and practical area of research in recent years~\cite{griewank2008evaluating}.
 While there is a large body of work in the subject, automatic differentiation is not always implemented in a sound and rigorous way.
-A standard example is the if-then-else constructor, ubiquitous in numerical programs, which gives incorrect results when evaluated in automatic differentiation software.
+A standard example is the if-then-else constructor, ubiquitous in numerical programs, which gives incorrect results when evaluated in automatic differentiation software \cite{abadiPlotkin19,MazzaPagani21}.

-In this work, we develop a language, based on dual numbers, which we call Dual PCF, which has a rich set of definable functions.
-This set includes locally Lipschitz functions such as the absolute value function and ReLU that are not differentiable everywhere but are widely used in applications and have a set-valued generalised derivative called the Clarke subgradient, which generalises the classical gradient. ~\cite{clarke1990optimization}.
+In this work, we develop a language, based on dual numbers and called Dual PCF, which has a rich set of definable functions.
+This set includes locally Lipschitz functions such as the absolute value function and ReLU that are not differentiable everywhere but are widely used in applications and have a set-valued generalised derivative called the Clarke subgradient, which generalises the classical gradient ~\cite{clarke1990optimization}.

 Several formal calculi, containing a primitive for evaluating the derivative of functions, have been proposed in the literature.
-All together, three main features distinguish our calculus from these other work: having a recursive operator in the language, the possibility to deal with functions that are not infinitely differentiable, and the ability to compute the derivative of functionals on real-valued functions.
-Some of these features are possessed by some of the existing languages, but none have all these three features.
+All together, four main features distinguish our calculus from these other work: developing an exact computation framework using domain theory, having a recursive operator in the language, the possibility to deal with functions that are not infinitely differentiable, and the ability to compute the derivative of functionals on real-valued functions.
+None of the existing languages accommodate all these four main features together.